I struggle with suicidal thoughts on a daily basis sometimes. They are usually a part of depression. But not in my case.

 I’d call or meet a friend, write down some thoughts, or find some other people to talk to online.
 Sometimes just laying down in quiet or listening to some guided mindfulness also helps.
 Sometimes I’d go for a short walk or a hike.
 It depends on the situation and the time of a day.
 Sometimes I just think about many possible options to die here and now and I’m just wondering if I’m really ready to go.
 Last but not least, I call a therapist, if needed.

 What about you, do you have your own SOS plan?
-How does it look like?
+What does it look like?